Scalextrix/SolarCoin-Raspberry-Pi-Node/Useful-SolarCoin-Daemon-Commands.md

 # Receiving SolarCoin

-Its often advisable to generate a new wallet address each time you receive some from a new person to help hide your identity, if you ever want a new wallet address, simply:
+Its often advisable to generate a new wallet address each time you want to receive some SolarCoin from a new person, in a completely open system, it helps hide your identity.
+If you ever want a new wallet address, simply:
 > solarcoind getnewaddress

 If you want to see a list of existing addresses, its a bit more complicated and is really much easier in a